 We have seen batteries that have become so hot that their cases have melted and two battery cases have welded together.
 Battery explosions are a very real possibility.
 We have seen this happen multiple times.
-Motor vehicles aren't so bad because they often have a good air flow around a battery, which helps to cool it.
+Motor vehicles aren't so bad because they often have a good air flow around a battery, which helps to cool it and prevent the accumulation of gas.
 Batteries in a closed space run a much greater risk of thermal runaway.
 Batteries in hot areas have an even greater chance of thermal runaway.
 Another thing that happens is that batteries emit explosive gas while being charged.
 An accumulation of gas will help to make the bang even bigger !

 When alternators are small compared to the battery banks being charged, and automotive alternator voltages (such as fitted to many boats) are typically low because they are designed for starting batteries, thermal run away is not much of a threat.

 It only becomes a threat when the size of the alternator is larger, and regulator voltages are higher to achieve a full charge.
 If we don't have these high charge rates the battery will fail due to under charging.